 - Restore the Droplet

-If you convert the Droplet Backup into Snapshot, this will further enable to perform snapshot actions.
+If you convert the Droplet Backup into Snapshot, this will further enable you to perform snapshot actions.

 Power Off and Take a Snapshot of Cloud Server